 All contracts, with a few exceptions, provide for customers to pay in USD or Euro.
 Since the majority of Ariya’s customers operate internationally and generate sales in hard currency, this decisively reduces currency risks in the local currency KES.

 AFL had a gearing ratio of 2.62 at the end of 2021, representing an equity ratio of 28%.
 The disbursement of the crowd loan is linked to the condition that AFL demonstrates an equity ratio of at least 25%.

 The same threshold applies for the entire term of the loan.
 With the consent of the issuer Ariya Emissions UG 2 (haftungsbeschränkt), AFL may fall below this value for a limited time and up to a lower limit of 20%.
 From the perspective of the issuer in Germany, the own funds represent a buffer against losses, for example from currency risks between customer payments in USD and payment obligations from the project loan to the issuer in EUR.

-The liquid funds for the repayments to the investors consist of the sales proceeds of the solar plants and the sale of the clean solar electricity, which is regulated by a Power Purchase Agreement (PPA).
+The liquid funds for the repayments to the investors are made up of the proceeds from the sale of the solar installations and the sale of the clean solar power, which is governed by a power purchase agreement (PPA).

-The webinar of Ariya Finergy Limited took place on 15.11.2022 at 6 pm.
-The two founders Jenny Fletcher (CEO) and Troy Barrie (CTO) presented the project and their company and answered the audience’s questions.
-You can watch the recording of the webinar here.
+Ariya Finergy Limited’s webinar took place on 11/15/2022 at 6pm.
+The two founders Jenny Fletcher (CEO) and Troy Barrie (CTO) presented the project and their company and answered the questions of the listeners.
+You can watch the recording of the webinar here .